dbl-works/terraform/secrets/README.md

 the name of the secret will be `project/application/environment-XXX` with `XXX` being a random string added by AWS.
 Currently, rotation is not yet implemented.
 This would require a `aws_secretsmanager_secret_rotation` resource and a AWS Lambda function that can then trigger the rotation.

+You might want to user a more recent `ref`.

-key/value pairs may be created via:
+Key/value pairs may be created via:

 ```terraform
 variable "rails-default" {